-In our opinion, all collective investment schemes which do not qualify as UCITS should be classified as AIFs (i.e. "Fondos de Inversión Libres (FILs)", "Sociedades de Inversión Libre (SILs)" or "IIC de IIC de inversion libre (IICICCIL)", a fund of hedge funds); venture capital entities should also be added to this category.
+In our opinion, all collective investment schemes that do not qualify as UCITS should be classified as AIFs (i.e. FILs, SILs or "IIC de IIC de inversion libre" ("IICICCIL"), a fund of hedge funds); venture capital entities should also be added to this category.

 Open-ended AIFs are those whose object is the collective investment of the funds raised from the public and whose operation is subject to the principle of risk sharing, and whose units, at the request of the holder, are repurchased or reimbursed, directly or indirectly, out of the assets of these undertakings.
-Openended AIFs may adopt the form of either an investment fund or an investment company, and can be financial or non-financial, depending on their purpose and on whether or not they invest in financial instruments or assets.
+Open-ended AIFs may adopt the form of either an investment fund or an investment company, and can be financial or non-financial, depending on their purpose and on whether or not they invest in financial instruments or assets.